dr4Ke/git-preserve-permissions/README.md

 Save your permissions
 ---------------------
-Use git preserve-permissions-save to save permissions in a file named `.permissions.save`.
+Use git preserve-permissions-save to save permissions in a file named `.git-preserve-permissions`.

 Commit this file to the current branch.
 It will be useful upon branch checkouts.